felipy2k/fedora-Y2K/README.md

 ## 📝 Important Notes

+**RPM Fusion update conflicts**
+When Fedora releases a system update (e.g. `ffmpeg-free`, `mesa`) and RPM Fusion hasn't yet published the corresponding freeworld package, DNF/GNOME Software can throw confusing dependency errors.
+The script sets `best=False` in `/etc/dnf/dnf.conf` **only after all packages are installed** — this tells DNF to skip unresolvable packages rather than abort future updates, without affecting the initial installation.

 **NVIDIA + Secure Boot**
 If Secure Boot is enabled, the script detects it and prompts for confirmation before proceeding.
 After installation, the `akmod` kernel module must be manually signed.
 See: [RPM Fusion — Secure Boot](https://rpmfusion.org/Howto/Secure%20Boot)